monasca/monasca-agents-installer/README.md

 | `hostname`            | no       | `hostname`                     | `myhostname`                   | Hostname |
 | `input_file_path_n`   | no       | `unset`                        | `/var/log/*`                   | Input log file path. **If this variable is not specified, default log agent configuration file is created.** |

-By default no file is overwritten so if you want to replace existing configuration and service file you need to add `--overwrite_conf` option.
+By default if files `agent.conf` and `monasca-log-agent.service` exists they are not overwritten so if you want to replace existing configuration and service file you need to add `--overwrite_conf` option.

 Additionally, you can add the `--no_service` to omit the step of automatically creating `monasca-log-agent.service` in `/etc/systemd/system/`